 How to deal with fools

-First, heed Jesus’ warning: “You have heard that it was said to the people long ago, ‘You shall not murder, and anyone who murders will be subject to judgment.’
+Before all else, heed Jesus’ warning: “You have heard that it was said to the people long ago, ‘You shall not murder, and anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with a brother or sister will be subject to judgment.
 Again, anyone who says to a brother or sister, ‘Raca,’ is answerable to the court.
 And anyone who says, ‘You fool!’ will be in danger of the fire of hell.”
 (Mt 5:21-22, NIV)

 The book of Proverbs puts it this way: “Whoever mocks the poor reviles their Maker;